Xv-yn/University/COMP3520/week1.md

 - The operating system might be Ubuntu, Fedora, or Debian—which includes the kernel, desktop environment, drivers, utilities, and package managers.

-## Three Key Conceptual Responsibilities
+## Three Key Conceptual Responsibilities of an OS

 1. Virtualization
    - Goal: Make each application think it has the computer to itself.
-   - The OS creates the illusion that each program has full control of the CPU, memory, and other resources—even though they’re being shared with many other programs.
+   - The OS creates the illusion that each program has full control of the CPU, memory, and other resources, even though they’re being shared with many other programs, by allocating virtual resources.
    - Example: When you open two browser tabs, each one feels like it’s running on its own, even though they’re actually sharing the same CPU and memory.